Infectious causes of cancer: Infection, cancer and mortality in the developed world

 Infection is the fourth most important risk factor for cancer mortality in the developed world, causing about 10% of cancer mortality (see cancer prevention), coming after tobacco (~30% of cancers), diet (~30%) and obesity (~15%).
 Cancer causes 22.5% of deaths in the United States, so that about 2% of mortality in the United States appears to be due to cancers caused by infections.
 This is comparable to mortality caused by influenza and pneumonia, which cause 2.1% of deaths in the United States.

 Importance of infectious causes of cancer mortality worldwide

 Worldwide in 2015, the most common causes of cancer death were lung cancer (1.6 million deaths), liver cancer (745,000 deaths), and stomach cancer (723,000 deaths).
-Lung cancer is largely due to non-infectious causes, such as tobacco smoke.
+Lung cancer is largely due to non-infectious causes, such as tobacco smoke, air pollution (be it indoor or environmental), asbestos and Radon.
 However, liver and stomach cancer are primarily due to infectious causes.
 Liver cancer is largely caused by infectious hepatitis B virus (HBV) plus hepatitis C virus (HBC) and stomach cancer is largely caused by Helicobacter pylori bacteria.
 World-wide, the estimated number of people chronically infected with HBV and/or HCV is ~325 million.
 Over half of the world's population is colonized with H. pylori and it is estimated that H. pylori-positive patients have a 1-2% risk of developing distal gastric cancer.